 For the acquiring company securing coverage for future wrongful acts, it’s important to review all of the policies to ensure all policy terms are adhered to when adding that subsidiary to existing policies.
 That includes the D&O policy, cyber policy, E&O, EPLI, and general liability, etc. It’s very likely the newly acquired subsidiary is automatically covered by many of the existing policies, however some policies may require additional underwriting information or contain acquisition thresholds.
 Those thresholds preclude automatic coverage for large acquisitions by limiting automatic coverage for purchases where the newly acquired subsidiary’s assets account for less than a certain percentage of the parent company’s assets (ranging from 10% to 40%).
 These thresholds may differ from policy to policy.
 Even when a newly acquired subsidiary does qualify for automatic coverage, notice should be given to all carriers, requesting the new entity be added as an insured onto each of the respective policies.
 Lastly, the parent company should also re-review each of the policies in their existing insurance program, considering; 1) whether any limits should be increased, 2) whether there are any policy terms or exclusions that may require grooming, such as the professional services or product defect exclusion, and 3) if all foreign exposures have been addressed through appropriate endorsements and/or or placement of locally admitted policies.

 Purchasing policy tails for the target company is a bit more nuanced.
 To start, given the statute of limitations mentioned above, it’s important to ensure any tail purchased covers the statute of limitations, which is generally 3-6 years.
 Shorter cyber tails may be sufficient, as most cyber events should be discovered well before the 6 year mark, however it is important that any D&O and E&O policy tails run longer in order to exhaust that statute.
-The run off coverage should also be non-cancelable, in order to ensure that no parties are able to cancel the policy for a refund, safeguarding coverage for the full term.
+In some situations, the target company may maintain a "claims made" product liability policy - this is more common for high risk products and certain sectors, such as life-science companies.
+In such situations, it's equally critical to ensure that policy is also put into run off as well.
+All run-off coverage purchase should be non-cancelable, in order to ensure that no parties are able to cancel the policy for a refund, safeguarding coverage for the full term.
 Where coverage is being tailed from an existing policy, carriers’ terms can differ.
 Some carriers guarantee tail terms, while others simply have the right to offer such terms (at their discretion).
 Additionally, carriers may stipulate a time frame in which organizational changes need to be reported – this may range from 30 to 60 days.
 It important to ensure all policy terms are adhered to.
 In situations where the incumbent carrier is only able/willing to provide a 1 year tail, another carrier can be approached to sit excess for the 1st year, dropping down to act as the primary carrier for any subsequent years.

 There is often some confusion around “extended reporting” coverage.
 Policies often contain two types of provisions (also known as tails or discovery periods).
 A true “extended reporting period” provides tail coverage for situations where the insured or insurer decides to cancel or non-renew coverage (for reasons other than non-payment).
 Run-off coverage on the other hand provides tail coverage for situations where there is a change in control event, such as an acquisition.
 It’s important not to confuse the two.
 When able, policyholders should aim to pre-negotiate their ERP’s and run off options when placing or renewing coverage.
 Any associated premiums are rated on a sliding scale, decreasing slightly each year – so a 1 year tail may cost 150%, where a 6 year may only cost 275%.
 As an added piece of advice, insureds should also ensure review their D&O policy’s “change in control clause” to ensure it’s not triggered by a filing of insolvency, as that would effectively terminate all coverage for any future alleged wrongful acts after the filing.